-ith an estimated of ten million manuscripts, India is perhaps one of the biggest manuscript reserves in the world.
+Tith an estimate of five million manuscripts, India is perhaps one of the biggest manuscript reserves in the world.
 However, most of this wealth has not been documented in a manner to provide a common portal for reference to aid scholars and researchers.
 In many instances, there has been no knowledge of or access to these manuscripts, creating a gap between the knowledge cultures of the past and present.

-NMM is engaged in detailed documentation of manuscripts in India for creating a National Catalogue Manuscripts.
-The catalogue containing information about 20 lakh manuscripts is already available in NMM website, www.namami.org.
-This electronic catalogue information provides of manuscripts institutions-religious, cultural and educationalas well as private collections across the country.
+NMM is engaged in detailed documentation of manuscripts in India, by creating a National Catalogue of Manuscripts.
+The catalogue containing information about 18.16 lakh manuscript is already available in NMM website, www.namami.org.
+This electronic catalogue provides information of manuscripts from institutions, religious, cultural and educational, as well as private collections across the country.